malcommac/Hydra/ARCHITECTURE.md

 `retry` allows you to repeat a failed promise for a number of specified attempts; you can, for example, use it to repeat network connection attempts or failable operations.
 The implementation of this operator introduce a dirty secret: at the beginning we have said which a settled Promise cannot be unsettled; however, in order to make a coincise implementation we have added an internal method which allows us to reset the state of a Promise and re-execute it.

-`resetState()` scope is to set the state to `pending` state and allows `runBody()` to be executed once time again.
+`resetState()` scope is to set the state to `pending` and allows `runBody()` to be executed once time again.
 Both these operation must be done by preserving thread-safe binding, so we will encapsulate it in a sync session of `stateQueue`.

 ```swift
 internal func resetState() {